This is a blog about my experience as a TNC driver and taxi driver in San Francisco.

 Besides this blog, and the one preceding it, my writing has appeared on Disinfo.com and Broke-Ass Stuart’s Goddamn Website, in The Utne Reader and currently appears each Friday in a weekly column for the S.F.
 Examiner.

-I’ve also published two zines about my experiences as an Uber/Lyft driver, which usually sell out at bookstores around San Francisco.
+I’ve also published three zines about my experiences as an Uber/Lyft driver, which usually sell out at bookstores around San Francisco.
 They are available online in print, eBook and PDF formats.

 In case you’re wondering, I have been involved with publishing as a writer, editor, designer and publisher for over fifteen years.
 Which means, I’m usually broke and always looking for a job that won’t interfere with my passions.

 I started out doing zines and then moved on to the harder stuff.
 I founded Phony Lid Books in 1999 and over the next five years, published numerous books and chapbooks before I went broke and half insane.